Things To Do

 Brimming with bohemian coffee shops and topical theater, the Uptown and Lyn-Lake neighborhoods of Minneapolis are always abuzz.
 In Uptown, Brave New Workshop Student Union draws laughs from audience members of all ages.
 Uptown’s edgy cousin, Lyn-Lake, is home to the Jungle Theater, which is set among a cluster of fabulous ethnic eateries.
 Just blocks away, funky hangout Bryant-Lake Bowl features an old-school bowling alley and an offbeat 99-seat theater.
 The Dinkytown and Cedar-Riverside neighborhoods cater largely to the young urban college crowd with hot spots like the Mixed Blood Theatre, promoting cultural pluralism, and Theatre in the Round, the state’s oldest community theater, featuring a unique arena stage for classic productions.
 The Varsity Theater and Rarig Center at the University of Minnesota are popular spots for live music and theater.

 In Saint Paul, the Ordway Center for the Performing Arts hosts Broadway hits and also is home to the Minnesota Opera and Saint Paul Chamber Orchestra.
-Minnesota Public Radio fans can look on as Garrison Keillor broadcasts “A Prairie Home Companion” live from the Fitzgerald Theater, named after the famous Minnesotan, F. Scott Fitzgerald.
+Minnesota Public Radio fans can listen to new host, Grammy award-winner Chris Thile of “A Prairie Home Companion,” at the Fitzgerald Theater who replaced Garrison Keillor after he retired in 2016.

 WORTH THE DRIVE